Ad implementation policies

 Ads that are the main focus on these types of pages can confuse a visitor into thinking that the ads are actual content, so do not place ads on such pages.

 Publishers are not permitted to open Google ads in a new window or alter the result of clicking on an ad.
 For more information, review Opening the ads in a new window.
-Please note that this policy does not apply for AdSense ads served via dynamic allocation through DoubleClick for Publishers (DFP).
+Please note that this policy does not apply to AdSense ads served via dynamic allocation through DoubleClick for Publishers (DFP).

 Publishers are not permitted to place Google ads on websites which have more than three pop-ups.
 If pop-ups are displayed on a website, then they may not interfere with website navigation, change user preferences, initiate downloads or distribute viruses.

-Additionally, websites using AdSense may not be loaded by any software that triggers pop-ups, modifies browser settings, redirects users to unwanted sites or otherwise interferes with normal website navigation.
+Additionally, websites using AdSense may not be loaded by any software that triggers pop-ups, modifies browser settings, redirects users to unwanted websites or otherwise interferes with normal website navigation.
 It is your responsibility to ensure that no ad network or affiliates use such methods to direct traffic to pages that contain your AdSense code.

 Publishers are welcome to place Google ads on password-protected pages as long as those pages comply with our programme policies.
-When applying for AdSense, make sure you provide us with a non-password-protected page for review.
+When applying for AdSense, make sure that you provide us with a non-password-protected page for review.

-If your pages require a login and irrelevant ads are appearing, you can help improve ad targeting by granting our crawler access to login-protected pages.
+If your pages require a login and irrelevant ads are appearing, then you can help improve ad targeting by granting our crawler access to login-protected pages.